threeaccents/mqtt_potion/README.md

 end
 ```

-**Note:** This is not available in hex, and there are no plans to do so unless
+**Note:** This is not available in hex, necause the emqtt package is dated.
+See https://github.com/emqx/emqtt/issues/133.
+Packages that have git
+dependancies cannot be uploaded to hex.

+There are no plans to upload packages to hex unless `emqtt` starts consistently
-`emqtt` starts consistently and reliably publishing to hex (they do publish to
+and reliably publishing to hex.
-hex but not consistently and reliably).

 ## Usage